ypszi/custom_scripts/README.md

  - alias.cl=clone
  - alias.fs=fetch --all --prune

-Some of the executables are dependency of another:

 # Usage

  1. Update `app_location.cfg` to the location of your APIs.
 (It sets a variable called `ROOT_DIR`)
  2. Learn what each executable does.
+Some of the executables might be dependency of another.
  3. Enjoy the simplified development!

 ## api-refresh